Help with Employment Disputes – Securities Attorneys at The White Law Group

 Since securities employment disputes are usually handled through FINRA arbitration, it is important to hire an experienced FINRA securities employment attorney who is familiar with the nuances of FINRA arbitration (versus Court litigation).

 The White Law Group is a national securities arbitration, securities regulation, and securities compliance law firm.
-The firm has offices in Chicago, Illinois and Boca Raton, Florida.
+The firm has offices in Chicago, Illinois and Vero Beach, Florida.
 The firm’s lawyers have extensive experience in securities employment disputes, including previous experience representing some of the world’s largest broker-dealers.